goddenrich/goddenrich.github.io/index.md

 * On-time Delivery & QA: Managed a team of 14 to analyse failures, implementing preventative process.

 ---
+## Education:

+Columbia University: Masters of Science in Computer Science

+I graduated from my masters in computers science at Columbia.
+I was particularly interested in machine learning including deep learning but also gained a passion for systems development which guided my choice to become a software engineer rather than data scientist.
+I studied computational neuroscience to get a better understanding of the algorithms in the brain.

+University of Cambridge: MA, Mathematics

+I graduated from Cambridge University in 2009 having studied Mathematics with a particular focus on statistics.
+Between then and my masters I worked for seven years in a wide variety of technical and business roles in industries from manufacturing, electronics to energy supply.

+---
 ## Classes:

  - Operating Systems - [Jason Nieh](http://www.cs.columbia.edu/~nieh/)